The Italian side of Croatia.

 We walked around the town’s medieval defensive wall for a gorgeous view, then we strolled this way and that way, always quickly ending up at that hotel I mentioned.
 There were not many streets…it’s a very small place.
 On the way out I bought a pair of earrings that the woman had made right there in her shop.
 I also bought a couple of beautiful tomatoes, and we stopped for a nice picnic on a stone wall just outside of town.

 Next stop was Groznjan.
 We had to drive on a gravel path to get there, and kept wondering all along if we were really going the right way.
 We finally got there after just one false turn, and here we discovered a larger and more interesting medieval stone town.
 Many artists have taken up residence in Groznjan -- painters, potters, sculptures, and especially, musicians.
 The result is a palpable (and audible) culture.
 Whereas Motovun seemed like a museum -- a shell of a former town -- Groznjan is a living and thriving place.
 There were many narrow cobblestone alleys to explore, sometimes leading into picturesque courtyards, sometimes leading to people’s doorsteps.
-Many of the artists were selling their wares, but there was no pushiness, so it was pleasant to browse in the stores.

 Our final destination was Rovinj, a much larger town and obviously a popular stop on the tourist track…there were lines of cars to get in to the parking, and swarms of people were storming the town.
 It is understandable why so many people come here, though.
 It is a medieval stone town built on a former island.
 The stone houses with their red tile roofs are built right up against one another, right to the edge of the water.
 It is just ridiculously picturesque.